Summary

 For search, you would enter the search query for with which you want assistance.
 For remapFields, you would set to true to enable remapping of often used fields to their LogScale equivalents.
 The default for this is false.

 For the results, there's plenty you can request, depending on whether the query can be successfully execute or if there are errors.
-See the Returned Datatype section further down this page for more information on this.
+See the Returned Values section further down this page for more information on this.

 Example